 The most known consequence of deforestation is its threat to biodiversity.
 In fact, forests represent some of the most veritable hubs of biodiversity.
 From mammals to birds, insects, amphibians or plants, the forest is home to many rare and fragile species.

-- Aren’t you yet sure about the importance of biodiversity for the planet’s balance and for human life?
+Aren’t you yet sure about the importance of biodiversity for the planet’s balance and for human life?
 Then you should find out some examples of how Life is interconnected:

-Effects Of Deforestation On People And Their Livelihoods
+2 – The Effects of Deforestation on Local People and Their Livelihoods

 Healthy forests support the livelihoods of 1.6 billion people globally, one billion of whom are among the world’s poorest.
-This means there are many people depending on forests for survival.
-They use forests for hunting and for gathering raw products for their small-scale agriculture processes.
-But in developing countries such as Borneo, Indonesia, Vietnam, Brazil or Mexico, land tenure systems are weak.
-This allows big businesses to get these lands and use them for other ends, disrupting the local people’s lives.
+This means there are many people depending on forests for survival and using them to hunt and gather raw products for their small-scale agriculture processes.
+But in developing countries such as Borneo, Indonesia, Vietnam, Brazil, or Mexico, land tenure systems are weak.
+This allows big businesses to get these lands and use them for other ends, disrupting local people’s lives.

 Understanding Deforestation In Video